Be Smart With Your Money And Change Your Life

 Takeaway #2: Ask for help when you need it

 While I was financially destitute, I learned that there are lots and lots of people who share similar circumstances to mine.
-That’s when my attorney told me about a company called TriMark Legal Funding LLC.
+That’s when my attorney told me about a company he’d worked with in hte past called TriMark Legal Funding LLC and a financial product that they call settlement loans.

 And no, this isn’t a paid endorsement; it’s an enthusiastic referral from a raving fan and extremely satisfied client.
 (Plus I promised them if they helped me, I would talk about them on my blog.
 Well here you go; I am a woman of my word!).
 These guys were awesome.